Biography

 Professional biography

-Dr Naomi Anna Watson is a senior distinguished academic whose career reflects a sustained commitment to advancing culturally competent nursing and healthcare practice, education equity, and the health and well-being of Black and Global Majority (GM) communities in the UK and diaspora.
-As a Senior Lecturer in the Faculty of Wellbeing, Education and Language Studies (WELS), she brings extensive clinical, educational, research, leadership and pedagogic expertise, that has been shaped by decades of senior professional practice across hospitals, diverse communities, primary care and Further and Higher Education settings.
+Dr Naomi Anna Watson is a senior academic whose distinguished career reflects a sustained commitment to advancing inclusive and culturally competent healthcare education and practice, social justice, equitable outcomes, and the health and well-being of Black and Global Majority (GM) communities in the UK and the diaspora.
+As a Senior Lecturer in the Faculty of Wellbeing, Education and Language Studies (WELS), she brings extensive clinical, educational, research, leadership, and pedagogical expertise, shaped by decades of senior professional practice across diverse communities in primary care, the NHS, and Further and Higher Education settings.

 Career history

-At the OU, Dr Watson's contribution has been crucial to the leadership of design, development, delivery assessment and evaluation of distance learning pedagogies.
+At the OU, Dr Watson's contribution has been crucial to the design, development, delivery, assessment and evaluation of distance learning pedagogies.
+As an experienced healthcare educator, she provides a strong practice informed focus with emphasis on inclusivity and cultural competence as important pedagogical foundations for curriculum development that embeds fairness and social justice to diverse and marginalised communities.
 She served as Deputy Associate Dean, playing a central role in shaping strategic approaches to tutor development, student experience and teaching quality across WELS and the wider OU.

 Her university service includes key academic governance and quality assurance roles as member of SENATE, and SENATE appointed member of the Senior Appointments Committee, Academic Conduct Officer, contributor to institutional scholarship through the PRAXIS steering committee, and Deputy Chair of the Human Research Ethics Committee (HREC), Black Women's Academy (BWA), mentor to Black Women on the OU supported 100 Black Women Professors Now initiative (100 BWPN) and steering group member of the OU's Black Women's Health and Wellbeing research committee and Black Women's Manifesto Development for the WELLCOME Project.

-Her research interests span a range of areas across Distance Nursing Education and Practice, Cultural Competence, Ethnic Diversity and nursing careers, and Black women’s health and wellbeing in the context of health inequalities, maternal injustice and Inclusion.
-Her most recent research projects focussed on: 1.Student nurses, nursing curriculums and emergency responses to Covid-19.
-2. Distance nursing education and the student experience of Covid-19, drawing on nursing and social work students and alumni as professional student practitioners and exposing gaps in Black participation in nursing and healthcare.
+Her research interests span a range of areas across Distance Nursing Education and Practice, Cultural Competence and inclusive education, Diversity, Ethnicity, and Black women’s health and wellbeing in the context of health inequalities and social justice.
+Her most recent research projects focussed on succssful innovative nursing curriculum development as emergency response to Covid-19, and Distance education and the student experience of Covid-19, drawing on nursing and social work students and alumni as professional student practitioners and exposing gaps in Black participation in healthcare and nursing education.

 University Leadership Roles

-As Deputy Associate Dean, teaching excellence, Dr Watson's role was central in shaping strategic approaches to tutor development, student experience and teaching quality across the Faculty and university.
-She actively ensured quality outcomes that contribute to improving student participation and success while also enabling a better understanding of the student voice.
+As Deputy Associate Dean, teaching excellence, Dr Watson shaped strategic approaches to tutor development, student experience and teaching quality across the Faculty and university.
+She actively ensured quality outcomes that contribute to improving student participation and success, while also enabling a better understanding of the student voice and faciitating improved tutor engagement with scholarship and research,

 As Deputy Chair, OU Human Research Ethics Committee (HREC), she strengthens academic standards through leading ethical governance, demonstrating leadership, influence and continuous commitment to excellence in research and scholarship.